tbensonatl/gotcha-back/README.md

 ![Video SAR 360 degrees](figs/video_sar_360deg.png)

 In this image, the top hat is clearly visible as the bright circular object.
+The reconstructed image is normally resampled to the window dimensions via bilinear interpolation.
+Immediately after resizing a window, the image will be resampled via nearest neighbor interpolation to reduce the lag in drawing the window, but future interpolations to that window size will be done using bilinear interpolation.

 # Kernel Selection Options